- In your Thermomix bowl mix

 1/4 cup tamari sauce,

-1/2 cup filtered water, place the lid on the pot and leave to marinade in the fridge.
+1/2 cup filtered water, place the lid on the pot and leave to marinade in the fridge. - The next day, pour over

-1 cup beef stock and place on low heat for 4 hours or until the beef cheeks are tender and all the fat is rendered.
+1 cup beef stock and place on low heat for 4 hours or until the beef cheeks are tender and all the fat is rendered. - While the beef cheeks are cooking, in a rice cooker cook

 2 cups jasmine rice with